 We strongly suggest that all clothes are named clearly so that mislaid items can be quickly returned.

-In summer, an alternative for girls is either a blue or yellow check or striped dress.
+In summer, an alternative is either a blue or yellow check or striped dress.

 Trousers and Skirts